31st Army (Soviet Union): 1944

 By the end of the summer, the 3rd Belorussian Front and the 31st Army had reached the border of East Prussia.

 1945

 The army took part in the East Prussian Offensive under the command of the 3rd Belorussian Front.
 In early April, army was transferred to the 1st Ukrainian Front to participate in the Prague Offensive.

-By the end of the war, the army was composed of:
+By the end of the war, the army comprised the following: